-As you begin to think about the home you’ll be returning to (and building) with your new spouse after your wedding, there are certain categories of housewares that you’ll probably want to understand a bit better.
-In our Beginner’s Guide series, we’ll walk you category by category through all the essentials that make for a happy and functional home.
+In our Beginner’s Guide series, we walk you through all the essentials that make for a happy and functional home, category by category.
 From wine glasses to suitcases, we’ll provide all the definitions, distinctions, and criteria you need to know in order to make educated registry decisions.

-When it comes to kitchen essentials, no home can go without pots and pans.
+When it comes to your kitchen, pots and pans are cookware essentials.
 Whether you’re searing steaks, sautéing vegetables, cooking pasta, or warming up soup, these instruments are necessary for all of your culinary endeavors.

 This is your most basic and versatile pan.
 It has straight sides and a large surface area to touch the heat.
-It is ideal for cooking meats and sautéeing vegetables.
-You should register for at least one of these Sauce & Saute Pans.
+It’s ideal for cooking meats and sautéing vegetables.
+You should register for at least one cast-iron pan or nonstick pan.

-Skillets, also known as fry pans, are different from sauté pans in their shape.
-These have sloping sides so it’s easier to stir ingredients and cook food slower, making them ideal for preparing foods like scrambled eggs and stir fry.
-If you like easy cooking where you can mix and heat all at the same time, this is the pan for you.
+Skillets, also known as fry pans, are different from sauté pans in shape.
+These have sloping sides, so they’re better for stirring ingredients and shallow frying, making them ideal for preparing foods like scrambled eggs and stir fry.
+Cast iron skillets (perfect for making frittatas), stainless steel skillets, and nonstick skillets (or nonstick fry pans) are very versatile, so we highly recommend registering for one.
 Browse our collection of skillets.

 This is a more specialty piece of cookware.
-It is perfect for getting authentic outdoor grilling flavor and appearance on an indoor stove.
-If you love a smokey taste and sear marks on your beef and vegetables, you will love this pan.
-This grill pan from Lodge](https://zola.app.link/eHihVjjt52) in seven different states in 2018!
+It’s perfect for getting authentic outdoor grilling flavor and appearance on an indoor stove.
+If you love a crispy taste and sear marks on your beef and vegetables, you will love this grill pan from Lodge.
 Check out all of our grill pans.

 This pan is deep and very rounded, perfect for making reductions.
-If you and your fiancé(e) eat a lot of Italian cuisine, you need this pan: one of its most common uses is for boiling water to cook pasta.
+If you and your fiancé(e) eat a lot of Italian cuisine, you need a quart saucepan—one of its most common uses is for boiling water to cook pasta.
 It can also be used to simmer vegetables, heat up liquids, and make sauces.
 This version from Calphalon has a straining cover with pour spouts, making it even easier to perfect your Marinara, or check out many other options of pans.

 This is another very versatile piece of cookware.
 A large pot made from thinner metal, this pot is perfect for stewing soups, making large batches of sauce, or boiling large vegetables.
 Browse our selection of stock pot options—if you cook for large groups often, this will definitely come in handy.

 This weighty, lidded pot competes for cabinet space with a stock pot, so you should weigh the pros and cons of each to decide which you’d rather own.
-A dutch oven is much heavier than a stock pot since it is made from thicker material, and is a bit smaller.
-However, it is more versatile.
-Dutch ovens can be used on a stove top as well as in an oven, and can cook just about any stew, meat, vegetable, and even some breads.
+A dutch oven is much heavier than a stock pot, since it’s made from thicker material, and it’s a bit smaller.
+However, it’s more versatile.
+A cast iron dutch oven or enameled dutch oven can be used on a stove top or in an oven.
+One can be used for cooking and braising just about any stew, meat (say, a whole chicken), veggies, and even some breads.
 Cult classic brand Le Creuset’s Dutch Oven is known for its colorful options of cast-iron enamels and its longevity; it’s a kitchen keepsake that will last you a lifetime.
 View all of our dutch ovens.

 If you plan to host Thanksgiving or other holiday dinners, a roasting pan is a must.
 Even if you’re just a big fan of making roasted chicken for a quiet date night in, a roasting pan is a kitchenware essential that will elevate your oven game and expand your cooking repertoire.
 Shop for roasting pans (hint: a nonstick interior will make for easy clean-up).